poncellat/poncellat.github.io/content/Blog/k8s/k8s-horizontal-pod-autoscaling-hpa.md

         - --secure-port=4443
 ```

-Apply the components.yaml
+Apply the `components.yaml`.

 ```
 kubectl apply -f components.yaml
 ```

-Check for the pods in namespace kube-system
+Check for the pods in the namespace kube-system.

 ```
 $ kubectl get pod  -n kube-system